wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-calculations/includes/6-lab.md

 1. Create a measure titled **Discount %** in the **Sales** table.

-1. Using the DAX formula **DIVIDE**, use the Discount Amount and **Unit Price** fields from the **Sales** table to create a ratio of the two demonstrating the percentage that is discounted off of the original unit price.
+1. Using the DAX formula **DIVIDE**, use the Discount Amount and **Unit Price** fields from the **Sales** table to create a ratio of the two demonstrating the percentage that is discounted from the original unit price.

 ## Task 4: Calculate the Change in Sales Amount Year over Year